Guidance

 Overview

-EYITT provides opportunities to gain practical skills and theoretical knowledge to demonstrate the Teachers’ Standards (Early Years).
+To become an early years teacher a trainee has to complete an EYITT course.
+This training provides opportunities to gain practical skills and underpinning theoretical knowledge to demonstrate the Teachers’ Standards (Early Years).
 Successful completion of the training leads to the award of early years teacher status.

 How your employee can apply

 If you have a graduate employed in your early years setting, encourage them to apply.
-They can apply directly to an early years ITT provider offering the graduate employment based route for September 2024.
+They can apply directly to an EYITT provider offering the graduate employment based route.

 International students